SmithsonianWorkshops/si-carpentries-handbook/preworkshop_checklist.md

 * Stickers and other swag
 * Flipchart or whiteboard with felt-tip pen (from The Carpentries Website)
 * Coffee and snacks
-* The NMNH Library has a large coffee urn.
-It can be reserved by contacting Sue Zwicker (zwickers@si.edu)
+  * The SI Data Science lab has a coffee urn for use in workshops.